 When reading this article, please keep the following in mind:

-- Our travel style is reasonably consistent wherever we go, which is great when you want to compare travel costs between countries:
+• Our travel style is reasonably consistent wherever we go, which is excellent when you want to compare travel costs between countries:

-- Experiences: We pay for some tourist attractions or activities, but are selective as our funds are limited (just like everyone elses).
+• Experiences: Many of our activities are free or very low-cost.
+When we pay for attractions or activities, we are selective, as our funds are limited (just like everyone else's).

 We halved our stuff and sent one travel pack straight to Santiago.